GJDuck/e9patch/doc/e9patch-programming-guide.md

 * A byte: represented by an integer *0..255*
 * A macro: represented by a string beginning with a dollar character, e.g. `"$asmStr`.
-  Macros are expanded with meta data values provided by the `"patch"` message (see below) or a template from another "trampoline" message.
+  Macros are expanded with metadata values provided by the `"patch"` message (see below) or a template from another "trampoline" message.
   There are also some builtin macros (see below).
 * A label: represented by a string beginning with the string `".L"`,